Helping you to transform your

 The Heart’s Influence

-Scientists first began recording waveform electrical activity of the heart by measuring voltage changes during heartbeats with the invention of the electrocardiogram (ECG) in 1902.
-In 1963 the magneto cardiogram (MCG) machine was developed, which provides a map of the magnetic field over the chest generated from the flow of electrical currents during each heartbeat.
+Scientists began recording the electrical activity of the heart in 1902 with the invention of the electrocardiogram (ECG), which measures voltage changes during heartbeats.
+In 1963, the magnetocardiogram (MCG) machine was developed to map the magnetic field generated by the flow of electrical currents during each heartbeat.

-Researchers at the HeartMath Institute propose that psychophysiological information can be embedded into the electromagnetic fields produced by the heart.
-The nervous system acts like an antenna, responding to these rhythmic patterns and electronic impulses.
-The heart’s magnetic field encodes a person’s emotional state and communicates this throughout the body and to the external environment affecting the nervous systems of other people and animals.
+Researchers at the HeartMath Institute suggest that psychophysiological information can be embedded in the electromagnetic fields produced by the heart.
+The nervous system functions like an antenna, responding to these rhythmic patterns and electrical impulses.
+The heart’s magnetic field encodes a person’s emotional state and communicates this throughout the body and to the external environment, affecting the nervous systems of other people and animals.

-The heart is closely tied to emotions, and our emotional experiences leave energetic imprints within the heart’s cells and electromagnetic field, influencing its overall health.
-Although the heart lacks a centralised memory centre like the brain, individual heart cells (cardiomyocytes) retain information.
-These cells “remember” their function, rhythm, and interactions with neighbouring cells and can adapt to changes, such as alterations in workload or stress.
+The heart is closely linked to emotions, and our emotional experiences leave energetic imprints within the heart's cells and electromagnetic field, influencing overall heart health.
+Although the heart does not have a centralized memory center like the brain, individual heart cells (cardiomyocytes) retain information.
+These cells "remember" their functions, rhythms, and interactions with neighboring cells, allowing them to adapt to changes such as workload or stress.

 Some facts about the Heart